 - Maintain compost buckets to ensure that odors are managed as effectively as possible.

-- Manage data collection (weight by apartment building, weight/volume of finished compost, temperature readings) and ensure that it is done consistently each week during pickup and is input into a spreadsheet.
+- Manage data collection (weight by apartment building, weight/volume of finished compost, temperature readings) and ensure that it is done consistently each week during pickup and is entered into a spreadsheet.

 - Turn compost piles each week to ensure the quality of the compost and work with Sustainable Skidmore to make sure there is enough carbon (leaves, manure) near the pile for proper carbon-to-nitrogen ratios.

-- Use the bike composting system to handle the transportation of the food waste to the bin and provide feedback to Sustainable Skidmore on how it is working, and put any equipment such as bikes and bike trailers back into the storage shed when finished.
+- Use the bike composting system to handle the transportation of food waste to the bin and provide feedback to Sustainable Skidmore on how it is working and put any equipment such as bikes and bike trailers back into the storage shed when finished.